prohippo/pyelly/README.txt

 These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
 Other applications will be added to the PyElly package on GitHub in the future.
-You may use them as models for building your own PyElly applications.
+You may use any of them as models for building your own PyElly applications.

 PyElly is free software released under a BSD open-source license for